 Your voice will usually do that when you’re trying to transition from one register to another.

 What’s a vocal register?
 It’s where you sing from.

 You can sing from your head (head voice) or your chest (chest voice).
 You can also mix with a “mix voice” which combines head and chest voices.

-Basically, if your vocal muscles are weak they can cause your voice to crack/break.
+If your vocal muscles are weak they can cause cracks/breaks, especially when you’re transitioning from using your head voice to your chest voice or vice-versa.